zeroluck/docs/sources/faq/troubleshooting.md

 `/opt/opendj/bin/ldapsearch -p 1389 -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -b o=gluu gluuGroupType=gluuManagerGroup 1.1`

-and copy displayed dn of the Gluu Manager Group for future use
+and remember the displayed dn of the Gluu Manager Group for future use.

 3) Run this command:

 `/opt/opendj/bin/ldapsearch -p 1389 -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -b o=gluu ou=people 1.1`

-and copy displayed dn of the People ou for future use
+and remember the displayed dn of the People ou for future use.

 4) While staying in chrooted environment, create file "add_user.ldif" in your home ("~/") directory here using your favorite text editor, and copy the following lines to it:
 ```
 dn: inum=tempadmin,ou=people,o=@!F9CC.D762.4778.1032!0001!2C72.BB87,o=gluu